 Likewise, the Farmshop, Butchery and Deli are no exceptions.
 Nestled close together – directly across from The Werf Restaurant (another of Boschendal’s finest additions in recent years) – the Farmshop, Butchery and Deli allow visitors to shop, eat or browse some of the estate’s quality offerings.
 These include: yummy light meals, delicious sweet goods, beautiful notebooks, chic wine packages and of course, some great meats and breads too (to name a few of their joint specialties).

-After a short stop at The Deli – where we tucked into yummy carrot cake (R40 per slice) and coffee – my boyfriend and I ambled around, exploring the Farmshop and Butchery, which are co-joined.
+After a short stop at The Deli – where we tucked into yummy carrot cake (R40 per slice) and coffee – my friend and I ambled around, exploring the Farmshop and Butchery, which are co-joined.